MungaiVic/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ### 13. Being unique is better than being perfect

 - This script takes a list of words as input and prints only words that appear exactly once
-- Script name: 13-unique
+- Script name: `13-unique`

 ### 14. It must be in that file

 - This script displays lines containing the pattern "root" from the file `/etc/passwd`
-- Script name: 14-findthatword
+- Script name: `14-findthatword`

 ### 15. Count that word

 - This script displays the number of lines that contain the pattern "bin" in the file /etc/passwd
-- Script name: 15-countthatword
+- Script name: `15-countthatword`

 ### 16. What's next?

 - This script displays the lines containint the pattern "root" and 3 lines after them in the file `/etc/passwd`
-- Script name: 16-whatsnext
+- Script name: `16-whatsnext`

 ### 17. I hate bins

 - This script displays all lines in the file `/etc/passwd` that do not contain the pattern "bin"
 - Script: `17-hidethisword`

+### 18. Letters only please

+- This script displays all lines of the file `/etc/ssh/sshd_config` starting with a letter.
+- Script name: `18-letteronly`